rackberg/para/README.md

 composer require lrackwitz/para-sync
 ```

+The code of the para plugin is here: https://github.com/rackberg/para-sync

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for creating issues or submitting pull requests.